Mortar (masonry): Ancient mortar

-2nd millennia BCE Babylonian constructions used lime or pitch for mortar.
+2nd millennium Babylonian constructions used lime or pitch for mortar.

 Historically, building with concrete and mortar next appeared in Greece.
 The excavation of the underground aqueduct of Megara revealed that a reservoir was coated with a pozzolanic mortar 12 mm thick.
 This aqueduct dates back to c.
-500 BCE.
+500 BC.
 Pozzolanic mortar is a lime based mortar, but is made with an additive of volcanic ash that allows it to be hardened underwater; thus it is known as hydraulic cement.
 The Greeks obtained the volcanic ash from the Greek islands Thira and Nisiros, or from the then Greek colony of Dicaearchia (Pozzuoli) near Naples, Italy.
 The Romans later improved the use and methods of making what became known as pozzolanic mortar and cement.
 Even later, the Romans used a mortar without pozzolana using crushed terra cotta, introducing aluminum oxide and silicon dioxide into the mix.
 This mortar was not as strong as pozzolanic mortar, but, because it was denser, it better resisted penetration by water.

 Hydraulic mortar was not available in ancient China, possibly due to a lack of volcanic ash.
 Around 500 CE, sticky rice soup was mixed with slaked lime to make an inorganic−organic composite sticky rice mortar that had more strength and water resistance than lime mortar.

 It is not understood how the art of making hydraulic mortar and cement, which was perfected and in such widespread use by both the Greeks and Romans, was then lost for almost two millennia.
 During the Middle Ages when the Gothic cathedrals were being built, the only active ingredient in the mortar was lime.
 Since cured lime mortar can be degraded by contact with water, many structures suffered over the centuries from wind-blown rain.

 Ordinary Portland cement mortar

-Ordinary Portland cement mortar, commonly known as OPC mortar or just cement mortar, is created by mixing powdered Ordinary Portland Cement, fine aggregate and water.
+Ordinary Portland cement mortar, commonly known as OPC mortar or just cement mortar, is created by mixing powdered ordinary Portland cement, fine aggregate and water.

 It was invented in 1794 by Joseph Aspdin and patented on 18 December 1824, largely as a result of efforts to develop stronger mortars.
 It was made popular during the late nineteenth century, and had by 1930 became more popular than lime mortar as construction material.
 The advantages of Portland cement is that it sets hard and quickly, allowing a faster pace of construction.
 Furthermore, fewer skilled workers are required in building a structure with Portland cement.